daluchiudechukwu/daluchiudechukwu/README.md

 -----
 ## 👩‍💻 PROJECTS
 ### 1) Hosting and Caching of Static Website on AWS
-Deployment and caching a static website using Amazon S3 and CloudFront.
+Deployment and caching of a static website using Amazon S3 and CloudFront.
 The first step was to create a static web page using HTML and CSS.
-I uploaded my objects in a bucket and hosted a static website on Amazon S3 and enforced permissions to make my website publicly accessible.
+I uploaded my objects in a bucket, enabled the static website hosting configuration on Amazon S3, and enforced permissions to make my website publicly accessible.
 I then created a CloudFront distribution from my S3 bucket for website caching.
 <img src="https://i.postimg.cc/FKpwzTBS/S3-static-hosting-architectural-diagram.png" alt="Alt text" style="width:auto;height:400px;">

 #### Services Used in Project
--Amazon S3
--Amazon CloudFront
--Other technology used: Python, VSCode.
++ Amazon S3: The static HTML, CSS, and JavaScript files of the website are hosted in an Amazon S3 bucket.
+S3 ensures high availability and low latency for serving these files to users globally.
++ Amazon CloudFront: Created a global distribution in some regions so that my website will be cached in these regions and will be easily accessible by users when needed.
+CloudFront enables low latency by caching at different regions.
++ AWS Certificate Manager: This adds a security layer to the HTTP traffic allowed to access the cached content on Amazon CloudFront.
+Certificate Manager allows for the provisioning and managing of TLS/SSL certificates for use with AWS or internal resources.
+#### Project Deployment:

+### 2) AWS End-to-End Serverless Math Application